kevin4Kin/kin-web-dev-docs/docs/documentation/ios-sdk.md

 When you create an account using `kinClient.addAccount`, you have created and securely stored a keypair locally but have not yet created an account on the Kin Blockchain.

-The following snippet creates the account on the playground blockchain.
+The following snippet creates the account on the Playground blockchain.

 ```swift
 /**